 Here are some popular ways to prevent shin splints.

 1. Stretch calves and hamstrings before running or doing sports or exercise.
+This can also help prevent hamstring tendonitis.

 2. Run or exercise on soft surfaces instead of concrete or paved surfaces whenever possible.